oktadev/okta-blog/_source/_posts/2022-08-12-ci-cd-circleci-spinnaker-microservices.md

 ### Understand Spinnaker artifacts and accounts

-A _Spinnaker artifact_ is a named JSON object that refers to an external resource, for example, a docker image or a file stored in GitHub.
+A _Spinnaker artifact_ is a named JSON object that refers to an external resource, for example, a Docker image or a file stored in GitHub.
 In a pipeline trigger, you can specify an _expected artifact_, and Spinnaker will compare the incoming artifact from the trigger and bind it to be used by the trigger or another stage in the pipeline.
 Also in Kubernetes, the deployed manifests can be provided statically or as an artifact.
 In this example, manifests are provided as artifacts stored in GitHub.

 For Spinnaker to access and act on resources, like Docker registries, cloud providers, and code repositories, different types of accounts must be enabled in the Spinnaker configuration, along with the credentials.
 In addition, the configuration has the optional step of associating Spinnaker with a Kubernetes service account, allowing you to restrict permissions over the cluster resources granted to Spinnaker.